-- 1. The deadline for the receipt of all applications is 5pm EST on Friday, November 17, 2023.
-Applications must be submitted electronically to ccribeiro@partners.org.
+The deadline for the receipt of all applications is 5pm EST on Friday, November 17, 2023.
+Please submitted your application electronically via REDCap MADRC Development Project Application.
 Applicants will receive notification of the receipt of their proposals within 1 business day.

-To preserve the line spacing, figure location and the overall appearance of your application, you must submit your entire package as a single PDF document. - 2.
-Applications must include the following: - a.
+Within the REDCap MADRC Development Project Application, you will upload a single PDF document (in order to preserve line spacing, figure location and overall appearance of your application) that includes the following:

+- a.
 Title page that includes applicant's name, institution, email address and proposal title. - b.
-Research plans (Maximum of 3 pages, not including the bibliography, in a mini-NIH style format; see https://grants.nih.gov/grants/funding/phs398/phs398.pdf for guidance that include: - -- Specific Aims (1⁄2 page) - -- Background and Significance, & statement of how the project fits into the NAPA or ADRD Summits' research focus areas (approx 1⁄2 page) - -- Preliminary Studies & future directions (approx 1 page) - -- Research Design and Methods (Study design, description of subjects, data to be collected, analyses plans (1 page) - -- Bibliography - c.
-Ancillary documents must include the following (see the above NIH link for guidance): - -- Detailed Budget and separate Budget Justification page

-NOTE: A draft budget that includes only a direct cost of up to \$100,000 is allowed.
+Research plans (Maximum of 3 pages, not including the bibliography, in a mini-NIH style format; see https://grants.nih.gov/grants/funding/phs398/phs398.pdf for guidance that include: - -- Specific Aims (1/2 page) - -- Background and Significance, & statement of how the project fits into the NAPA or ADRD Summits' research focus areas (approx 1⁄2 page) - -- Preliminary Studies & future directions (approx 1 page) - -- Research Design and Methods (Study design, description of subjects, data to be collected, analyses plans (1 page) - -- Bibliography - c.
+Ancillary documents must include the following (see the above NIH link for guidance): - -- Detailed Budget and separate Budget Justification page - NOTE: A draft budget that includes only a direct cost of up to \$100,000 is allowed.
 If application is awarded, a final budget page with indirect cost will be negotiated.
 Salary and fringe benefits of the recipient are to be actual costs.